neodrama/github-drama/README.md

 ### What qualifies as drama?

 There's no agreement on what's considered dramatic enough to be included in github-drama.
-Everyone has a different sense of humor.
 There are plenty of "non-serious" GitHub threads, where the usual GitHub politeness gives way to reaction GIFs and one-word replies, turning into something like a 4chan thread, but less funny.

-This repository follows the guideline that if anyone in the thread appears to be getting worked up about something, it can be considered for inclusion here.
+Common signs of drama: many unconstructive comments, many downvote reactions, removed or hidden comments.
 If a repository's maintainer has locked conversation on a thread, that's also a good indicator that it could be included here.

 ---